AgPipeline/drone-makeflow/README.md

 # Makeflow for Drone Processing Pipeline

-## Running the container
+## Running the workflow

-This section contains different ways of executing an existing container.
+This section contains different ways of executing an existing Docker workflow container.

-### Terms
+### Terms used

 Here are the definition of some of the terms we use with links to additional information